Take a moment right now to notice how you are holding your body…

 - BELLY: Am I breathing into my belly/ into my power center?
 Can I deepen my breath?

 - UPPER BODY: Can I uplift and lengthen a bit more/ head/ neck?
 Can I drop my shoulders back and down and open my chest and arms?

 It takes thousands of repetitions to change the patterns in our bodies.
 Yet only 2 minutes of being in your personal power pose, can change the way you feel and move in the world.

 From time to time, you might need to muster a little strength on the go.
 This short audio-practice will help you to tap into your power before that big presentation, courageous conversation, job interview, or simply help you get out of that Monday morning slump.
 You can even download it to your phone, so it’s always at hand.

-Join Bettina Rothe for Leading Through the Body, September 28 – October 3, 2018.
+Join Bettina Rothe for Leading Through the Body: Dancing into Wholeness, May 15-20, 2020.